mocco/django-fabric/docs/notifications.rst

 .. class:: SlackNotifyMixin

+    A mixin that notifies a channel on the `Slack <http://slack.com/>`_.
 Requires to set the attribute URL.

     .. attribute:: CHANNEL